 Links on Android Authority may earn us a commission.
 Learn more.

-The best new streaming movies this week on Netflix, Peacock, Apple, and more
+The best new streaming movies this week on Netflix, Prime Video, Hulu, and more

 There’s a lot to watch on various streaming services — sometimes it almost feels like too much.
 It’s not always easy to choose among the walls of options, jumping from one app to the other and looking for the perfect movie night selection.
 To simplify things for you, we’ve compiled some of the best new streaming movies to watch this week.

-Check out our top picks from major streamers like Netflix, Peacock, Apple TV Plus, and more, including free streamers like Plex and Freevee (previously IMDb TV) and more niche services like Shudder.
+Check out our top picks from major streamers like Netflix, Hulu, Peacock, and more, including free streamers like Plex, and Freevee (previously IMDb TV) and more niche services like Shudder.
 The titles below were added to these services in the last month, and we aim to include a mix of streaming originals, new releases, older classics, and more.